-- plimsolls or trainers, - shorts , leggings or jogging bottoms (depending on the weather) in plain navy or black - a plain white, navy or black t-shirt or polo shirt. - A school sweatshirt
+- plimsolls or trainers,

+- shorts , leggings or jogging bottoms (depending on the weather) in plain navy or black

+- a plain white t-shirt.

+- A school sweatshirt

 Lost Property

 Please clearly mark all clothing with the name of your child so that it can be returned when lost.